pingcap/community/governance/sig-governance.md

 2. Follow the steps above to [Create the SIG charter](#Create-the-SIG-charter)

-3. Create a public and private Slack Channel in tikv-wg.slack.com to discuss the SIG operation related matters
+3. Create a public and private Slack Channel on [Slack: tidbcommunity.slack.com](tidbcommunity.slack.com) to discuss the SIG operation related matters

 4. Create a Zoom room for regular meetings, as well as other online discussions

-5. Announce the establishment of a new SIG in the TiKV community
+5. Announce the establishment of a new SIG in the TiDB community

 ### Dismiss